riodelphino/preview.vifm/README.md

    - Image preview
    - Video preview (as jpg)
    - Cache files with hash filename (for faster viewing)
-   - Async generation for all files in current dir
+   - Generation for all files in current dir
    - Previewing commands are modifiable. ex.) kitten icat, img2sixel, imgcat, etc. But not tested.
    - Logging if needed